Hating Truth

 "What Lewis imagined to be 'not impossible' some generations away -- the death of the modern model or worldview -- turns out to be happening," wrote postmodern Pastor Brian McLaren, who has indeed discarded absolute truth.[11]

-"...as they did not like to retain God in their knowledge, God gave them over to a debased [depraved] mind, to do those things which are not fitting; ...sexual immorality, wickedness, covetousness, maliciousness... envy, murder, strife, deceit..."
-Romans 1:18-32
+"...as they did not like to retain God in their knowledge, God gave them over to a reprobate mind....
+Being filled with all unrightsousness, fornication, wickedness, covetousness, maliciousness...."
+Romans 1:28-32

 All the more, let's pray that God will prepare us to stand firm on His Word through this time of change and new challenges.

-"If you abide in My word, you are My disciples indeed.
-And you shall know the truth, and the truth shall make you free.”
+"If ye continue in my word, then are ye my disciples indeed; and ye shall know the truth, and the truth shall make you free."
 John 8:31-32

 The Church Walking with the World [Read the rest here]